PORCELAIN PLATES.NET

 striking combination of orange characters on a deep blue-purple background.

-There were apparently more than 1200 pairs issued, including a single plate
+There were more than 1200 pairs issued, including a single plate numbered

 In addition to these two passenger issues, the County of Hawaii also issued

-porcelain motorcycle plates in at least 1918.
-This is interesting in light of the fact
+porcelain motorcycle plates in at least 1918 and 1919.
+This is interesting because

-that motorcycles were first issued by the county as early as 1915, but none have
+to presume that motorcycles were first issued by the county as early as 1915, but

-ever been seen.
-There are two surviving examples of this 1918 plate known.
+none has ever been seen.
+There are two surviving examples of 1918 porcelain

-The most distinguishing feature of this incredibly rare non-passenger porcelain is
+distinguishing feature of these incredibly rare non-passenger porcelains is that

-that it is double-sided, as if it were intended to sit above the fender, readable
+they are double-sided, as if they were intended to sit above the fender, readable

 from both sides.
 Outside of Hawaii, there are no double-sided porcelain